Murcia: History

 In 1172 Murcia was conquered by the north African Almohades, the last Muslim empire to rule southern Spain, and as the forces of the Christian Reconquista gained the upper hand, was the capital of a small Muslim emirate from 1223 to 1243.
 By the treaty of Alcaraz, in 1243, the Christian king Ferdinand III of Castile made Murcia a protectorate, getting access to the Mediterranean sea while Murcia was protected against Granada and Aragon.
-The Christian population of the town became the majority as immigrants poured in from almost all parts of the Iberian Peninsula.
+The Christian population of the town became the majority as immigrants poured in from almost all parts of the Iberian Peninsula, with Muslims confined to the suburb of Arrixaca.
 Christian immigration was encouraged with the goal of establishing a loyal Christian base.
 These measures led to the Muslim popular revolt in 1264, which was quelled by James I of Aragon in 1266, conquering Murcia and bringing Aragonese and Catalan immigrants with him.

 After this, during the reign of Alfonso X of Castile, Murcia was one of his capitals with Toledo and Seville.

 The Murcian duality: Catalan population in a Castillian territory, brought the subsequent conquest of the city by James II of Aragon in 1296.
 In 1304, Murcia was finally incorporated into Castile under the Treaty of Torrellas.

 Murcia's prosperity declined as the Mediterranean lost trade to the ocean routes and from the wars between the Christians and the Ottoman Empire.
 The old prosperity of Murcia became crises during 14th century because of its border location with the neighbouring Muslim kingdom of Granada, but flourished after its conquest in 1492 and again in the 18th century, benefiting greatly from a boom in the silk industry.
 Most of the modern city's landmark churches, monuments and old architecture date from this period.
 In this century, Murcia lived an important role in Bourbon victory in the War of the Spanish Succession, thanks to Cardinal Belluga.
 In 1810, Murcia was looted by Napoleonic troops; it then suffered a major earthquake in 1829.
 According to contemporaneous accounts, an estimated 6,000 people died from the disaster's effects across the province.
 Plague and cholera followed.

 The town and surrounding area suffered badly from floods in 1651, 1879, 1946 and 1948, though the construction of a levee helped to stave off the repeated floods from the Segura.
 A popular pedestrian walkway, the Malecon, runs along the top of the levee.

 Murcia has been the capital of the province of Murcia since 1833 and, with its creation by the central government in 1982, capital of the autonomous community (which includes only the city and the province).
 Since then, it has become the seventh most populated municipality in Spain, and a thriving services city.